pglen/pangview/README.md

-                                     README
+#                                     README

+## Document parser usring pango

   This utility was created to quickly display a formatted file.
 It was embarrassing to wait 25 seconds till the browser starts, just to display a welcome screen.

  The pangview utility is fast, it displays a regular README file in less than a second.

  The format of the file is friendly, like pango, rich text or html.
 (but simpler) The parser was written in python, it is easy to extend.

  A quick intro: